CreativeZoller/vite-tests-boilerplate/README.md

 | :-------------------------------------------------------------------------------------------------------------- |
 | If the automatically generated hook already in this repo before the installation, do NOT run the above commands |

-To install all the dependencies, execute this command: `yarn i`
+To install all the dependencies, execute this command: `yarn install`

 Running the development sever: `yarn dev`